Making Montessori Great Again:

 My Breakfast Club taking over my seat

 We all returned to school after a well rested winter break.
 Due to the long break we did a refresher week covering the classroom ground rules.
 We went over the four basic rules of: 1) No running in the classroom.
 We do not run because we can get hurt or hurt someone else.
 2) Use our listening ears.
-The students pay attention to the teachers during line time and before cleaning the room and line time.
+The students pay attention to the teachers during line time and before cleaning the room with the special vacuums, read more about what we use here.
 Important information is shared during line time and listening is a sign of respect and courtesy.
 3) Keep our hands to ourselves.
 We do this to honor other student’s personal space.
 In addition, we do not hit, punch, push or do anything to physically hurt other students.
 4) Respect others.
 This is basically being nice to your fellow students.
 Use nice words, smile instead of giving mean faces, sharing, and helping those in need.

 Handsome guys Cheesecake smile

 We also talked about family (since we spent so much time with them over the holidays).
 We talked about our mom and dad and what we call them (Mommy, mama, daddy, and papa).
 We also have grandparents that we call yaya, papu, oma, papa to name a few.
 We told stories about our aunts, uncles, cousins, and of course our brothers and sisters.
 We determined that pets are part of our family even though they are not human.